 That’s because their input side is only connected to one HDMI device, which doesn’t give them enough extra power to function properly.

 Some HDMI Splitters are powered by a regular power cable that goes into a wall outlet, and some are powered by a USB cable which gives you more flexibility.

 HDMI Splitters Refresh Rate And Gaming Console Use

 Most 4K HDMI Splitters support 30Hz, which is enough for most regular video uses – it means you’ll see up to 30 frames per second.

-For console gaming, however – especially if you’re planning to use something like the PS4 Pro or PS5, you might be better off with a 60Hz splitter, which supports 60 frames per second (or even 120Hz for the PS5)
+For console gaming, however – especially if you’re planning to use something like the PS4 Pro, you might be better off with a 60Hz splitter, which supports 60 frames per second (or even 120Hz for the PS5)

 Remember, as always, that the splitter simply duplicates the input signal, so both screens will show the same gaming console output – but it’s useful if you want people in the other room to watch you play, for example.